A Personal Trainer’s Answers to your 4 Biggest Health and Fitness Questions

 -Maintain a neutral spine by periodically checking your lumbar curve (lower back) and cervical spine (neck).

 Personal Trainer Wisdom: Considering that each person is different, there isn't a single strategy to motivate a personal training client when he or she wants to give up.
-While some personal training clients persevere when given a strict structure to follow, other clients are intimidated and will less likely push themselves.
-Add in societal pressures, personality traits, family and work demands, and natural limitations, it's surprising that anyone has the strength to sift through these factors and push through.
-The best advice is to help your personal training client become a human scientist - to study their physical selves and their habits, decision-making process, and problem-solving approach.
-By utilizing this strategy, you are reducing the ambiguity of the process in the most simple way and identifying the personal training client's strength and weaknesses for the most efficient approach.
+While some personal training clients persevere when given a strict structure to follow, others are intimidated and are less likely to push themselves.
+Add in societal pressures, personality traits, family and work demands, and natural limitations, and, surprisingly, anyone can sift through these factors and push through.
+The best advice is to help your personal training client become a human scientist—to study their physical selves and their habits, decision-making processes, and problem-solving approaches.
+By using this strategy, you reduce ambiguity in the process and identify the personal training client's strengths and weaknesses to achieve the most efficient approach.
 The personal training client will feel more control over his or her situation and will be able to target the undermining reasons for giving up with more confidence.

 What is the best advice you’ve ever learned about staying in shape?

 Personal Trainer Wisdom: After nearly 15 years of personal training and research in Chicago, I have learned that your mental approach is the steering factor of staying in shape.
-You will most likely reach your goal but whether or not you maintain this success is questionable.
+You will most likely reach your goal, but whether or not you maintain this success is questionable.
 Who can blame you!
-There are too many distractions and pulls in life, including holidays, work, and family, that easily pull you from your new healthy routine.
-The best advice is to clearly define boundaries based on your needs-not your wants-and use this set of rules as you approach the unknowns of life.
+There are too many distractions and pulls in life —holidays, work, and family —that can easily pull you from your new healthy routine.
+The best advice is to clearly define boundaries based on your needs, not your wants, and to use these rules as you navigate the unknowns of life.
 I don't think it's reasonable to assume that you'll make perfect choices each day.
 With reasonable boundaries based on your body and habits (not anyone else's), you'll keep yourself in check and stay in shape.